Senate Bill 754 applies to conduct occurring on or after January 1, 2018.

-Would you like more information about the laws against selling tobacco and vaping products to minors?
+Would you like more information about the laws against selling tobacco and vaping products to persons under the age of 21?

-Tobacco and inhalant delivery system retailers are responsible for complying with sales laws in Oregon.
+Businesses that sell tobacco and inhalant delivery system in Oregon are responsible for complying with Oregon laws.

-Oregon revised statutes (ORS) and Oregon administrative rules (OAR) regulate the sales and distribution of tobacco and inhalant delivery systems to minors, require retailers to post a notice about the prohibition of selling tobacco and inhalant delivery systems to minors (less than 18 years or age) and prohibit tobacco products and inhalant delivery systems from being in a location where the these products are accessible by store customers without the assistance of a store employee.
+Oregon revised statutes (ORS)** and Oregon administrative rules (OAR)** regulate the sale and distribution of tobacco and inhalant delivery systems to persons under 21 years old.
+These statutes and rules require retailers to post a notice about the prohibition of selling tobacco products and inhalant delivery systems to persons under 21 years old; and require retailers to place tobacco products and inhalant delivery systems in a location where customers cannot access them without the assistance of an employee.
 Tobacco and Inhalant Delivery Systems Sales to Minors, OAR 333-015-0200 to 0220

 Inhalant delivery systems retailers are required to comply with Oregon packaging standards (e.g. prohibitions on “packaging that is attractive to minors” and requirements for child-resistant packaging) and all federal rules regulating inhalant delivery systems.
 Packaging and Labeling Standards for Inhalant Delivery Systems, OAR 333-015-0300 to 0375